esemsc-sn2824/esemsc-sn2824/README.md

 🚀 Actively engaged in the data science community, participating in hackathons, and constantly seeking opportunities to hone my analytical skills.

-🎓 2023 Graduate of Bachelors in Data Science 🎓
+🎓 Pursuing a Master's in Environmental Data Science & Machine Learning 🎓

 📊 Let's crunch some numbers together!
 Whether it's a data challenge, a visualization project, or just a chat about the latest data trends, I'm always up for a data-driven adventure.